Tick-borne encephalitis: Milk

-Infection acquired through goat milk consumed as raw milk or raw cheese (Frischkäse) has been documented in 2016 and 2017 in the German state of Baden-Württemberg.
+Infection acquired through goat milk consumed as raw milk or fresh cheese (Frischkäse) has been documented in 2016 and 2017 in the German state of Baden-Württemberg.
 None of the infected had neurological disease.

 Diagnosis

-Detection of specific IgM and IgG antibodies in patients sera combined with typical clinical signs, is the principal method for diagnosis.
-In more complicated situations, e.g. after vaccination, testing for presence of antibodies in cerebrospinal fluid may be necessary.
-It has been stated that lumbar puncture always should be performed when diagnosing TBE and that pleocytosis in cerebrospinal fluid should be added to the diagnostic criteria.
+Detection of specific IgM and IgG antibodies in patients' sera, combined with typical clinical signs, is the principal method for diagnosis.
+The antibodies usually appear within six days after the onset of symptoms and are generally detectable once neurological signs appear.
+IgM antibodies may remain detectable for up to 10 months in both vaccinated individuals and those infected naturally.
+In more complicated situations, e.g., after vaccination, testing for the presence of antibodies in cerebrospinal fluid may be necessary.
+It has been stated that lumbar puncture should always be performed when diagnosing TBE and that pleocytosis in cerebrospinal fluid should be added to the diagnostic criteria.

 PCR (polymerase chain reaction) method is rarely used, since TBE virus RNA is most often not present in patient sera or cerebrospinal fluid at the time of neurological symptoms.

 Prevention

 Prevention includes non-specific (tick-bite prevention) and specific prophylaxis in the form of a vaccination.
-Tick checks, while useful for preventing some other tick-borne diseases such as Lyme borreliosis, would not be expected to be effective in the prevention of tick-borne encephalitis as the virus is transmitted within minutes of attachment by the tick.
+Tick checks, while useful for preventing some other tick-borne diseases such as Lyme borreliosis, would not be expected to be effective in the prevention of tick-borne encephalitis, as the virus is transmitted within minutes of attachment by the tick.

-Tick-borne encephalitis vaccines are very effective and available in many disease endemic areas and in travel clinics.
+Tick-borne encephalitis vaccines are very effective and available in many disease-endemic areas and in travel clinics.
 Trade names are Encepur N and FSME-Immun CC.

 Treatment

 There is no specific antiviral treatment for TBE.
 Symptomatic brain damage requires hospitalization and supportive care based on syndrome severity.
-Anti-inflammatory drugs, such as corticosteroids, may be considered under specific circumstances for symptomatic relief.
+Anti-inflammatory drugs, such as corticosteroids, may be considered under specific circumstances for symptomatic relief although their long term effectiveness is debated.
 Tracheal intubation and respiratory support may be necessary.